MW1-Skan/emogen/README.md

 3. Serve `/dist/emogen/browser` statically (GitHub Pages, Cloudflare Pages, etc.).
 4. Point the frontend to the deployed flow URL by configuring your host to proxy `/api/*` to the flow or by hosting both under the same domain.

+## Chrome Extension

+Emogen is also available as a Chrome extension!
+Generate emojis right from your browser toolbar.

+**Location:** `/extension`

+**Quick Start:**
+1. Deploy your Genkit API (see above)
+2. Update `extension/popup/popup.js` with your API endpoint
+3. Load the extension in Chrome (`chrome://extensions` → Developer mode → Load unpacked)
+4. Click the Emogen icon in your toolbar to start generating emojis

+**Documentation:** See `extension/SETUP.md` for complete setup and deployment instructions.

 ## Testing & linting

 - `npm run test` – Angular unit tests (Karma/Jasmine).